 Few things sound as good on a sweltering hot summer day as a fresh bowl of ceviche.
-One bite and you’ll feel like you’re on a tropical island in paradise, which can take you far away from your cozy kitchen in America.
+One bite and you'll feel like you're vacationing in a tropical paradise somewhere in Peru or Mexico, far away from your cozy kitchen in America. .
 While we may not all have the luxury of basking in the sun on a white sand beach with turquoise water, we can bring a taste of the island home with some fish ceviche.

 Fish ceviche is an incredibly easy and popular dish to make.
 I usually opt for chopped red onion, tomatoes, serrano chiles, lime, black pepper, sea salt, and white fish - actually, it's not far off from my pico de gallo.
 While there are various styles like Peruvian, Caribbean, Pacific, or Mexican ceviche, as long as you use fresh fish, your recipe will be a hit.